Luis Omar Salinas: Life

-Born on June 24, 1937, in Robstown, Texas, Salomies father, Rosendo Valdez Salinas, was a second generation Mexicano-Tejano.
+Salinas was born on June 24, 1937, in Robstown, Texas.
+His father, Rosendo Valdez Salinas, was a second generation Mexicano-Tejano.
 Salinas was raised under poor circumstances in Robstown until, as a teenager, he moved with his family to California.

 After graduating from Bakersfield High School, he served in the United States Marines Reserves and attended Bakersfield College, where he earned an Associate of Arts degree in history.
 He then studied under Henri Coulette at California State University at Los Angeles before transferring to California State University Fresno.

 Salinas dropped out of college and supported his writing through most of his life by doing various jobs.
 Toward the end of his life he returned to California State University Fresno, where he taught poetry.
 He died on May 25, 2008, in Sanger, California.

 Poetry

 Salinas is regarded as "one of the founding fathers of Chicano poetry in America."
 While a student at California State University Fresno Salinas published his first book, Crazy Gypsy, which sold well and earned him a reputation as both "a Chicano poet and as one of the leaders of the 'Fresno School' of poets, which included Gary Soto, Ernesto Trejo, Leonard Adame and others."
 The book served as an "anthem for Chicano activists," with many of the poems being reprinted in Chicano poetry anthologies and being "canonized in U.S. Hispanic literature."

 Fellow Chicano poet Gary Soto wrote of Salinas that he "possesses a powerful imagination, a sensitivity toward the world, and an intuitive feel for handling language."